aldebaran/libqi/doc/source/api/python/application.rst

        pprint(almemory.getDataListName())

-       #no app.run() needed because we want to exit once getDataListName return
+       #no app.run() needed because we want to exit once getDataListName returns

 If you put the content of this script in a listmemory.py file, then you can: